 Pre-Med Scholars Program

-CNU's Pre-Med Scholars Program (PSP) provides select students with an enriched undergraduate experience that equips them to become strong candidates for the medical school of their choice; the program includes:
+CNU's Pre-Med Scholars Program (PSP) provides select students with an enriched undergraduate experience that equips them to become strong candidates for the medical school, dental school, or veterinary school of their choice; the program includes:

 - intensive advising and mentoring,